anuvgupta/tunnel.js/README.md

 Each network service can only have one SOCKS proxy enabled for it at a time.
 So for each network service, ensure to turn off the tunnel on that service before opening a new one on the same service.
-Either the node.js script or the executable can be used:
+Either the node.js script or the executable can be used as such:
 `tunnel lightsail on`
 `node tunnel.js lightsail off`
 `node tunnel.js second_config on`
 `tunnel second_config off`